millemnm/CPSC406-WikiGame/README.md

 #### Test Python Script for Ranking Topics Based on Similarity Utilizing ChatGPT API

-APITest.pi is a Python script that uses the OpenAI API to generate embeddings for a base text and a list of topics.
+APITest.py is a Python script that uses the OpenAI API to generate embeddings for a base text and a list of topics.
 It then ranks these topics based on their similarity to the base text.
+This program was used to confirm the approach and create the functions we wanted to implement into The Wikipedia Game.

 #### Requirements